 The Solution: A New Medicine

-What we need to solve all the problems mentioned above is a new medicine that re- improves the position of the physician.
-Only when his freedom and independence are guaranteed, he can individually decide for each patient.
-In the same time we should grant self- determination to the patients.
-We should give them back their health and not take it away.
+What we need to solve all the problems mentioned above is a new medicine that puts the physician in a better position again.
+Only if his freedom and independence are guaranteed, he can make the best decision for each of his patient.

-If we don’t manage a turn, we need not be surprised if today’s medicine continues to decline.
-Then we are going to loose the good reputation that the German medicine once had world wide.
+If we don’t manage to take a turn, we should not be surprised if today’s medicine continues to decline.
+Then we are going to lose the good reputation that the German medicine once had worldwide.